hammon/hpepoc/README.md

 Execute ```git checkout testContent```

-The testContent branch contains a minor change that causes one of the tests to fail.
+The 'testContent' branch contains a minor change that causes one of the tests to fail.

 Execute ```gradle clean test sonarRunner``` again.

-If this stage you will rerun ```gradle executeDetector```
+If at this stage you will rerun ```gradle executeDetector```

 You will see slightly different output:
 ```